-In her free time, Dr. Bahorich enjoys fitness activities, traveling, cooking shows, and supporting the Pittsburgh Penguins from down South.
+In her free time, Dr. Bahorich enjoys fitness activities, cooking, and supporting the Pittsburgh Penguins from down South.
 She lives with her husband, Matthew, and their two dogs: Beatrice, a border collie, and Satchmo, a Great Dane.

 Trisha Cason, DVM

 Dr. Cason grew up in central Arkansas and attended the University of Central Arkansas on a full music scholarship, where she completed her bachelor’s degree in biology in 2006.
 She obtained her Doctor of Veterinary Medicine degree from Louisiana State University School of Veterinary Medicine in 2010 and went on to complete a small animal rotating internship at Coral Springs Animal Hospital in South Florida.

 During her internship, Dr. Cason developed a love for cardiology and emergency medicine.
 After spending two years at a specialty referral practice in Northeast Pennsylvania as an emergency clinician, she moved closer to home and joined the MVS team in 2013 as a daytime emergency veterinarian (hospitalist).